Enter your email address below and subscribe to our newsletter

 Instructions

-• Prepare the gochujang base sauce: Gather gochujang, ginger and garlic paste, dark soy sauce, oyster sauce, brown sugar, tomato paste, rice wine, sesame seed oil, salt and pepper.
+• Prepare the vegetables and Marinade: Slice the onion, garlic and red bell pepper.
+Slice the green onions.
+Add the following to a bowl and mix – gochujang, ginger and garlic paste, dark soy sauce, oyster sauce, gochugaru, brown sugar, rice wine, sesame seed oil, salt, and pepper.

-• Cook the vegetables: Preheat the grill pan on medium high heat, drizzle the olive oil and add the onions.
-Stir-fry the onion for 2 minutes.
-Then, add the red cabbage and the green bell pepper in the pan.
-Stir around to evenly spread out the vegetables and cook for 3 minutes.
-Lastly, add the sweet corn stir to mix and cook for another 2 minutes.
+• Cook the vegetables: Preheat the pan on medium-low heat, drizzle the olive oil, and add the onions and garlic.
+Stir-fry the onion for 4 minutes.
+Then, add the red bell pepper and the green onions to the pan.
+Stir around to evenly distribute the vegetables and cook for 3 minutes.
+Add the chicken back into the pan.
+Add the marinade sauce.
+Add the tomato paste.
+Cook for five minutes.
+Add the rice cakes.
+Add seven tbsp of water to mixture.
+Top with cheese.
+Garnish with parsley and serve.

 Keyword :cheese dakgalbi, korean foods